PraveenKumar-Rajendran/PraveenKumar-Rajendran/README.md

     company = "Neubility"
     current_year = datetime.datetime.now().year

-    print(f"👋 Greetings!
-I'm {name}, I like to beleive there's no end/age to learning/relearning skills.") print("🌌 I delve into the realm of computer vision and AI, exploring the infinite possibilities.") print("🤖 My mission is to survey realistic perception algorithms and bring those innovation to life.") print(f"💡 Currently, I am contributing my effort at {company}, where we work together to make self-driving robots.") print("🚀 With each passing year, I transcend boundaries and embrace the wonders of the future.") print("🌟 Let's make the world a better place through intelligent solutions.")
+    print(f"👋 Hello!
+I'm {name}, I like to beleive there's no end/age to learning/relearning skills.") print("🌌 I specialize in computer vision and AI, exploring their vast potential.") print("🤖 My mission is to survey realistic perception algorithms and bring those innovation to life.") print(f"💡 Currently, I am contributing my effort at {company}, where we work together to make self-driving robots.") print("🚀 I am committed to pushing the boundaries of innovation and embracing future advancements.") print("🌟 Let's make the world a better place through intelligent solutions.")

 introduce_myself()